durandtibo/plotmux/docs/docs/dev/architecture.md

 `bokeh`, `altair`, ...) at runtime.
 Swapping backends should be a one-line configuration change, and adding a new backend or chart type should not require changing existing code.

-The unified API targets a small set of generic, broadly-useful chart types and figure-level concerns — the ones almost every plotting task needs (histograms, empirical CDFs, line charts, scatter plots, layering them together, laying them out in a grid, common axis styling, per-mark color, export) — not comprehensive coverage of every chart type a backend can draw.
+The unified API targets a small set of generic, broadly-useful chart types and figure-level concerns: the ones almost every plotting task needs (histograms, empirical CDFs, line charts, scatter plots, layering them together, laying them out in a grid, common axis styling, per-mark color, export), not comprehensive coverage of every chart type a backend can draw.
 A niche or highly backend-specific plot is expected to stay behind the escape hatch (`Figure.to_native()`) rather than becoming a new spec.